sagi-z/CanvasCV/doxygen_in/tut_screentext.md

 ~~~~~~~

 Notes:
-* All widgets have a static `create` methods, which is the only way to create them.
+* All widgets have a static create methods, which is the only way to create them.
-* The `canvascv::Text::create` will return a `shared_ptr<Text>` instance, which you don't have to keep since another one is kept by the `canvascv::Layout`.
+* The canvascv::Text::create will return a shared_ptr<Text> instance, which you don't have to keep since another one is kept by the canvascv::Layout.
-* There are many `Colors` constants to choose from, see `canvascv::Colors`.
+* There are many Colors constants to choose from, see canvascv::Colors.
-* The `canvascv::Widget::setLocation` gives specific XY postion, but a `canvascv::HorizontalLayout` could help us put this in the CENTER.
+* The canvascv::Widget::setLocation gives specific XY postion, but a canvascv::HorizontalLayout could help us put this in the CENTER.
 * When executed with a path to an image, this gives you (depends on your image):
 @image html tut_text.png